emilyruby/manifestoo/ukip.md

 * Make FGM an indictable offence with a sentencing starting pointing of 6 years.
 * Make 'breast-ironing' a specific criminal offence.
-* Prosecute all cases of child and forced marriage and refuse permanent leave to remain and/or British Citizenship to any adult known to have procured a child marriage for themselves or their children.
 * Ensure that neither the legal nor the welfare system in Britain ever recognises polygamy.
 * Ban wearing of the niqab or the burqa in public places.